Dee Dee Gatton: Bio, Age, Husband, and Net Worth in 2026

-Dee Dee Gatton turned 38 in August 2025 and is 38 years old in 2026.
-Her net worth is estimated between $500,000 and $1 million, based on industry salary benchmarks for national weekend anchors.
-And her husband’s name is Will Dyer.
-They got engaged in 2017.
-Multiple sources confirm this, though the couple keeps the rest of their marriage private.
+Dee Dee Gatton turned 38 in August 2025 and remains 38 in 2026.
+Her net worth is estimated between 500,000 and 1 million dollars, based on salary benchmarks for national weekend anchors.
+Her husband is Will Dyer, and the couple got engaged in 2017, though they keep most details of their marriage private.

-Dee Dee Gatton is one of the few national broadcast journalists who speaks three languages, English, Spanish, and conversational Tagalog.
-She is both Hispanic and Asian American, active in two of the most respected journalism diversity organizations in the country.
-She built her career market by market across six states over twelve years, and she is the only anchor in this profile set who personally returned more than $250,000 in cash directly to viewers through consumer investigations at WBTV Charlotte.
+Dee Dee Gatton is one of the few national broadcast journalists who speaks three languages: English, Spanish, and conversational Tagalog.
+She is both Hispanic and Asian American and active in two respected journalism diversity organizations.
+She built her career market by market across six states over twelve years, and her consumer investigations at WBTV Charlotte returned more than 250,000 dollars directly to viewers.

 Dee Dee Gatton Quick Profile